AbhijithGanesh/dokc.github.io/docs/Documentation/introduction.md

 This section contains reference articles and material touching on or relating to items, services or knowledge, explicit or implicit which is helpful in the context of this project.

-### Doubts and Uncertainty

-Q: Who is going to develop the components?

-A:

-Q: How do we onboard new members to contribute to this project?

-A:

-Q: Who is going to maintain the repository?

-A:

-Q: How do we keep information in this repository up to date?

-A:

-Q: How do we ensure we are inclusive of all levels of contributors?

-A:

-Q: How will we setup and handle repository git flow?

-A:

-### How to access the ORM?

-You can read about it [here](https://github.com/AbhijithGanesh/how-to-dok/edit/express-config/src/readme.md)

 ### Contributing